sangria-graphql/sangria-graphql.github.io/learn.md

 }
 {% endhighlight %}

+## Middleware

+Sangria support generic middleware that can be used for different purposes, like performance measurement, metrics collection, security enforcement, etc. on a field and query level.
+Moreover it makes it much easier for people to share standard middleware in a libraries.
+Middleware allows you to define callbacks before/after query and field.

+Here is a small example of it's usage:

+{% highlight scala %}
+class FieldMetrics extends Middleware with MiddlewareAfterField with MiddlewareErrorField {
+  type QueryVal = MutableMap[String, List[Long]]
+  type FieldVal = Long

+  def beforeQuery(context: MiddlewareQueryContext[_, _]) = MutableMap()
+  def afterQuery(queryVal: QueryVal, context: MiddlewareQueryContext[_, _]) =
+    reportQueryMetrics(queryVal)

+  def beforeField(queryVal: QueryVal, mctx: MiddlewareQueryContext[_, _], ctx: Context[_, _]) =
+    System.currentTimeMillis()

+  def afterField(queryVal: QueryVal, fieldVal: FieldVal, value: Any, mctx: MiddlewareQueryContext[_, _], ctx: Context[_, _]) = {
+    val key = ctx.parentType.name + "." + ctx.field.name
+    val list = queryVal.getOrElse(key, Nil)

+    queryVal.update(key, list :+ (System.currentTimeMillis() - fieldVal))
+    None
+  }

+  def fieldError(queryVal: QueryVal, fieldVal: FieldVal, error: Throwable, mctx: MiddlewareQueryContext[_, _], ctx: Context[_, _]) = {
+    val key = ctx.parentType.name + "." + ctx.field.name
+    val list = queryVal.getOrElse(key, Nil)
+    val errors = queryVal.getOrElse("ERROR", Nil)

+    queryVal.update(key, list :+ (System.currentTimeMillis() - fieldVal))
+    queryVal.update("ERROR", errors :+ 1L)
+  }
+}

+val result = Executor.execute(schema, query, middleware = new FieldMetrics :: Nil)
+{% endhighlight %}

+It will record execution time of all fields in a query and then report it in some way.

+`afterField` also allows you to transform field value by returning `Some` with a transformed value.
+You can also throw an exception from `beforeField` or `afterField` in order to indicate a field error.

+In order to ensure generic classification of fields, every field contains a generic list or `FieldTag`s which provides a user-defined meta-information about this field (just to highlight a few examples: `Permission("ViewOrders")`, `Authorized`, `Measured`, etc.).
+You can find another example of `FieldTag` and `Middleware` usage in [Authentication and Authorisation](#authentication-and-authorisation) section.

 ## Built-in Scalars

 Sangria support all standard GraphQL scalars like `String`, `Int`, `ID`, etc. In addition, sangria introduces following built-in scalar types: